Asaduzzaman Mia: Career

-Mia introduced the ‘Citizen Information Management System (CIMS) which collected the information of over 7.2 million citizens.
-This prevented individuals to rent out or rent a house without a lease information form.
-This soon became a driving force in eradicating major terror hideouts dens in the capital and decreased theft, robbery and extortion.
-In 2018, a list of the top 100 drug traders in the capital was made leading to a massive crackdown.
+Mia introduced the 'Citizen Information Management System' (CIMS), which collected the information of over 7.2 million citizens.
+This prevented individuals from renting out or renting a house without a lease information form.
+This soon became a driving force in eradicating major terrorist hideout dens in the capital and decreased theft, robbery, and extortion.
+In 2018, a list of the top 100 drug traders in the capital was made, leading to a massive crackdown.

-Mia served as an instrumental figure in bringing discipline to city’s traffic system.
+Mia served as an instrumental figure in bringing discipline to the city's traffic system.
 He began a month-long special traffic programme following the 2018 road safety protests in Dhaka.
-Buses were prevented to stop except at the designated stoppages and had fixed 121 spots as bus stoppages.
-During the programme He urged the city dwellers to use the zebra crossing, footbridges and underpasses to cross roads and not to risk their lives cross the road amid traffic.
-He prevented unregistered rickshaws in the city roads and made it mandatory for drivers of buses to put up his mobile phone number and photograph on the buses.
+Buses were prevented from stopping except at the designated stoppages and had fixed 121 spots as bus stoppages.
+During the programme He urged the city dwellers to use the zebra crossing, footbridges, and underpasses to cross roads and not to risk their lives crossing the road amid traffic.
+He prevented unregistered rickshaws on the city roads and made it mandatory for drivers of buses to put up their mobile phone number and photograph on the buses.

 He banned run down transport vehicles called Laguna in Dhaka.

-Mia served as the President of Bangladesh Police Service Association three times.
-In 2016, Mia was elected president of the committee while Harun Ur Rashid, then SP of Gazipur, was made general secretary.
-In 2017, Mia was elected president for a second time while Monirul Islam, chief of Counter Terrorism and Transnational Crime unit of DMP under Mia was made general secretary.
-Mia served last as the president in 2018 being re-elected president for a third time before his retirement in 2019.
+Mia served as the president of the Bangladesh Police Service Association three times.
+In 2016, Mia was elected president of the committee, while Harun Ur Rashid, then SP of Gazipur, was made general secretary.
+In 2017, Mia was elected president for a second time, while Monirul Islam, chief of the Counter Terrorism and Transnational Crime unit of the DMP under Mia, was made general secretary.
+Mia served last as the president in 2018, being re-elected president for a third time before his retirement in 2019.

-Mia was the recipient of the Bangladesh Police Medal (Bravery) (BPM) twice in 2017 and 2019 respectively.
-He has also been awarded with the President's Police Medal (Bravery) twice.
+Mia was the recipient of the Bangladesh Police Medal (Bravery) (BPM) twice, in 2017 and 2019, respectively.
+He has also been awarded the President's Police Medal (Bravery) twice.

 In August 2019, the government cancelled his retirement and extended his term in office.
-His tenure at Dhaka Metropolitan Police was extended by one month.
-He was made the Chief Executive Officer of the newly formed National Security Affairs Cell on 14 September 2019.
+His tenure at the Dhaka Metropolitan Police was extended by one month.
+He was made the chief executive officer of the newly formed National Security Affairs Cell on 14 September 2019.